He korero whakarapopoto

 In 2022 New Zealand had 11 regional councils.
 They focused on environmental issues, including plant and animal pests, river management and flood control, and land-transport planning.

 There were 67 territorial authorities: 12 city councils, 54 district councils, and Auckland council (both a territorial and a regional authority).
 These councils dealt with issues such as recreation, roading, resource management, sewerage and water.

 The 20 district health boards were abolished in mid-2022.

 Elections for local authorities were held by postal ballot every three years.

 Residents of settler communities set up their own public works boards and charged rates to pay for roads, bridges and sewers.
 These boards were officially recognised from 1845.

 In 1853 the provinces were set up.
 Provincial governments created local government bodies such as boards and boroughs.
 After the provinces were abolished in 1876, rural areas were divided into counties.
-Most towns were surrounded by boroughs, and special-purpose authorities administered services such as health, education, river control and water supply.
+Most towns were divided into boroughs, and special-purpose authorities administered services such as health, education, river control and water supply.